Chess in Museums

 The ceremony ended with a concert of the world famous pianist Nikolay Lugansky and cellist Boris Andrianov.
 “Sergey Rachmaninov recited in this building in the past”, said Andrey Filatov, “and now we have Nikolay Lugansky!”

 Chess is a very special game that is strongly connected with history and cultural heritage.
-The Chess in Museums project aims at demonstrating these bonds to everyone.
+The Chess in Museums programme aims at demonstrating these bonds to everyone.
 We found an original format of organizing chess events in the best museums of Russia and world, thus exposing both chess and art to the broader audience.
 Without a doubt, the list of such tournaments will continue to grow!